Web Analytics Made Easy - Statcounter

 WHEN PALM TREES GREW IN ALASKA!

-For example, the Eocene Epoch is when palm trees grew in Alaska.
+For example, the Eocene Epoch is the time-frame when palm trees grew in Alaska.

 Toward the Eocene's end, ice ages put the earth in a deep-freeze!